Is Chelsea v Manchester City on TV? Channel, time and how to watch Premier League fixture

 If you’re travelling abroad and want to watch major sporting events, you might need a VPN to unblock your streaming app.
 Our VPN roundup is here to help: get great deals on the best VPNs in the market.
 Viewers using a VPN need to make sure that they comply with any local regulations where they are, and also with the terms of their service provider.

-Chelsea XI: Sanchez; James, Disasi, Silva, Colwill; Caicedo, Fernandez, Gallagher; Palmer, Jackson, Sterling.
+Chelsea XI: Sanchez, James, Disasi, Thiago Silva, Cucurella, Caicedo, Fernandez, Palmer, Gallagher, Sterling, Jackson

-Manchester City XI: Ederson; Dias, Ake, Gvardiol; Walker, Rodri, Kovacic, Doku; Silva, Alvarez; Haaland.
+Manchester City XI: Ederson, Walker, Dias, Akanji, Gvardiol, Rodri, Bernardo Silva, Foden, Alvarez, Doku, Haaland

 Odds